azar47/osticket-prereqs/README.md

 </p>

 # osTicket - Prerequisites and Installation
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+This project demonstrates the prerequisites and installation process for osTicket.

 ## Environments and Technologies Used